Team

 satabdi.basu@sri.com

-Satabdi Basu, Ph.D., conducts research in computer science education that spans the design, development, implementation, and evaluation of curricula, learning environments, assessments, and teacher professional development that foster computational competencies for K–12 students and teachers.
-Read More
+Satabdi Basu, PhD, conducts research in computer science and AI education spanning the design, development, implementation, and evaluation of curricula, learning environments, assessments, and teacher professional development that foster computational competencies and AI literacy for K–12 students and teachers.
+Read more.

 selin.capan@sri.com